davidclough/node/_documents/javascript-guide/javascript-guide.md

     var person2 = null;
     // This object is falsy so the evaluation below returns the first item
-    // without bothering to evaluate the second one. console.log(person2 && person2.lastName);
+    // without bothering to evaluate the second one.
+The result is null. console.log(person2 && person2.lastName);

     var contract = { startDate: new Date(2016, 11, 5) };
     // Specifying more than one guard operator. console.log(contract && contract.startDate && contract.startDate.getFullYear());

-It is not quite as succinct as the Elvis operator but it still [maybe] beats having to use condition statements or ternary operators.
+It is not quite as succinct as the Elvis operator but it still beats being forced to use condition statements or ternary operators.

-There are many uses for it but one thing you do have bear in mind is that, if falsy does cover quite a number of values other than the `null` and `undefined`.
+There are many uses for it.
+One thing you do have bear in mind is that is that falsy does cover quite a number of values other than `null` and `undefined`.
 You need to ensure that `0` and `""` are not legitimate, non-empty values in your context so you will generally be working with non-primitive objects.

 ### <a name="tips-default-operator"></a>"default" Operator, Using ||
 The `default` operator is along the same lines as the guard operator above but the values in the expression are separated by `||` operators.

-Also going from left to right the first `truthy` value encountered will be the value of the expression.
+Also going from left to right, the first `truthy` value encountered will be the value of the expression.
 If none are encountered then the value of the last item will be used.

 One very common usage of this operator is to ensure that a variable defaults to a particular value if it has not been properly set.
 This may apply if a parameter to a function is intended to be optional so that some default value is used if it is not supplied.